Skip to content

 November 5, 1904, the Kentucky State College Blue and White Football team (UK) beat the Kentucky Military Institute team 11-0 in Lexington at Stoll Field.

-November 5, 1907, Officer Michael Murphy, Lexington Police Department, died from a gunshot while attempting to arrest a man who was caused a disturbance at a polling place near High Street and Broadway on Election Day.
+November 5, 1907, Officer Michael Murphy, Lexington Police Department, died from a gunshot while arresting a man causing a disturbance on Election Day at a polling place near High Street and Broadway.

-November 5, 1912, Constable Tomas “Tom” Campbell, Lee County Constable’s Office, died from a gunshot while he attempted to arrest a father and son who were wanted on a bench warrant.
-Both subjects had previously threatened Constable Campbell’s life if he attempted to arrest them.
+November 5, 1912, Constable Tomas “Tom” Campbell, Lee County Constable’s Office, died from a gunshot while arresting a father and son wanted on a bench warrant who had previously threatened the Constable’s life.

 November 5, 1917, the U.S. Supreme Court ruled on Kentucky’s Buchanan vs. Warley lawsuit.
 Buchanan was a white individual who sold a house to Warley, a black individual.
 Louisville had an ordinance that prohibited blacks from living on a block where the majority of residents were white.
-Since whites occupied 8 of 10 houses, Warley was not allowed to live on the block.
+Since whites occupied 8 of 10 houses, Warley was prohibited from living on the block.
 Buchanan sued Warley in Jefferson County Circuit Court to complete the sale.
 Warley cited the city ordinance as the reason for the non-completion of the sale.
-Buchanan alleged that the ordinance violated the Due Process clause of the Fourteenth Amendment.
+Buchanan alleged that the ordinance violated the Due Process clause of the 14th Amendment.
 The question went to the Kentucky Court of Appeals, which said the ordinance was fair.
 The U.S. Supreme Court overruled the Kentucky Court of Appeals.
-The ordinance did indeed violate the Due Process clause of the 14th Amendment.
+The ordinance violated the Due Process clause of the 14th Amendment lawsuit.

 November 5, 1931, Deputy James W. Hogue of the McCreary County Sheriff’s Office died from a gunshot when he arrested an individual after raiding a liquor still with two other deputies.